intechstudio/grid-documentation/docs/wiki/actions/variables/global-variables.md

 ---
 slug: global-variables
 title: Global Variables
-tags: [Action Block, Variables Block, Logic, Workflow]
+tags: [Action Block, Variables, Logic, Workflow]
 ---

 Global Variables Block allows you to define Global Variables in a nice Block format, instead of doing them in the Code Block.